 The acceptability of a particular process or reaction step is shown by a system of flags.
 For each of the assessed criteria a green, amber or red ‘flag’ is assigned, where green denotes ‘preferred’, amber is ‘acceptable – some issues’ and red is ‘undesirable’.
 Whilst amber or red flags in the metrics analysis draw the user’s attention to issues or concerns, this does not necessarily indicate an outright ‘ban’.
 Instead it directs the user to seek further information, considering why the flag has been produced and what means can be taken to improve the issue.
 Information on how to interpret the metrics analysis from the Toolkit is available on the online learning platform (see section 5.3) (http://learning.chem21.eu/methods-of-facilitating-change/metrics/chem21-metrics-toolkit/)

+CHEM21’s aim is that this Toolkit will encourage continuous improvement whilst training researchers to think critically about sustainability and environmental acceptability, making analysis of their synthetic routes and the use of greener and more sustainable techniques part of everyday practice.

 5.2 Solvents selection guides

 One of the key points that was highlighted in the survey and education and training workshop (see Section 2.1 and 2.2) was a strong desire for new tools and guides to be created, especially in the area of solvent selection.
 The development of a unified solvent selection guide was also critical to the development of the metrics toolkit, where an agreed set of criteria was required in order to generate ‘flags’ for preferred solvents and those to be avoided.
+Another key driver for the creation of a new solvent selection tool was that although there is a move towards increasing the uptake of bio-derived solvents, existing guides do not in general include these solvents.
+It is also important to assess them on a level playing field alongside classical solvents, as one cannot assume that just because something is bio-derived it is automatically green.

 In order to develop this guidance, a working group - the Solvents Sub-committee - was set up comprising members from each EFPIA company and coordinated by the GGCE at York.
 The aim of the group was to establish a unified solvent selection guide promoting the use of sustainable solvents, including new bio-derived solvents.
 The first stage of this work was to survey existing selection guides (Pfizer, AZ, GSK, GCI-PR, Sanofi).
 (Prat, D. et al 2014) and align them to provide a ranked comparison.
 Of the 51 solvents considered, all bar 17 could be acceptably aligned into four categories: recommended, problematic, hazardous and highly hazardous.
 Expanding on this work, the committee then went on to create a new CHEM21 solvent selection guide that allowed ranking on an equal playing field for both classical and non-classical (bio-derived) solvents.
 Table 4 shows the rankings for classical solvents.
 In the guide these solvents are grouped into solvent families to make it easier to select ‘best in class’.
 The publication of this guide and the methodology behind it is open-access.
 (Prat, D. et al 2016)